rohanray/roray-dev-site/content/blog/java-ffm-memory-segment-arena.md

 - **Custom High Performance Low Latency RPC**: Remote Procedure Calls (RPC) can be optimized using FFM to reduce serialization/deserialization overhead, enabling faster communication with high throughput between distributed systems.

 Let's see a small example of effective usage of FFM.
-We will first convert a <a href="https://github.com/rohanray/roray-dev-site/blob/main/code/java-ffm-simple/employees.csv" target="_blank" rel="noopener noreferrer" >employees.csv</a> file to a native format and store it as a binary file.
+We will first convert a <a href="https://github.com/rohanray/roray-dev-site/blob/main/code/java-ffm-simple/employees.csv" target="_blank" rel="noopener" >employees.csv</a> file to a native format and store it as a binary file.
 We will

 1. Foreign Memory
     -